 The units of JHR are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
 In accordance with this provision, Japan Hotel REIT Advisors Co., Ltd. (the "AIFM") has notified the Financial Conduct Authority (the "FCA") of its intention to offer these units in the United Kingdom.
 For the purposes of the United Kingdom Financial Services and Markets Act 2000 ("FSMA") JHR is an unregulated collective investment scheme which has not been authorized by the FCA.
-Accordingly, any communications of an invitation or inducement to invest in JHR may be made only to: (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, or the "Order"; or (ii) high net worth companies and other persons to whom it may lawfully be communicated, falling within Articles 49(2)(a) to (d) of the Order (all such persons together being referred to as "Relevant Persons").
+Accordingly, any communications of an invitation or inducement to invest in JHR may be made only to: (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, or the Order; (ii) high net worth companies unincorporated associations or other entities falling within Articles 49(2)(a) to (d) of the Order; or (iii) other persons to whom it may lawfully be communicated, (all such persons together being referred to as

+"Relevant Persons").
 In the United Kingdom, this document and its contents are directed only at Relevant Persons and must not be acted on or relied on by persons who are not Relevant Persons.
 Any person who is not a Relevant Person may not act or rely on this document or any of its contents.
+The transmission of this document and its contents in the United Kingdom to any person other than a Relevant Person is unauthorized and may contravene the FSMA and other United Kingdom securities laws and regulations.